operasoftware/devopera/src/articles/_posts/2014-06-10-css-will-change-property.md

 The `will-change` property allows you to inform the browser ahead of time of what kinds of changes you are likely to make to an element, so that it can set up the appropriate optimizations before they’re needed, therefore avoiding a non-trivial start-up cost which can have a negative effect on the responsiveness of a page.
 The elements can be changed and rendered faster, and the page will be able to update snappily, resulting in a smoother experience.

 For example, when using CSS 3D Transforms on an element, the element and its contents might be promoted to a layer, as we mentioned earlier, before they are composited in (drawn onto the screen) later.
-However, setting up the element in a fresh layer is a relatively expensive operation, which can delay the start of a transform animation by a noticeable fraction of a second, causing that noticable “flicker”.
+However, setting up the element in a fresh layer is a relatively expensive operation, which can delay the start of a transform animation by a noticeable fraction of a second, causing that noticeable “flicker”.

 In order to avoid this delay, you can inform the browser about the changes some time *before* they actually happen.
 That way, it will have some time to prepare for these changes, so that when these changes occur, the element’s layer will be ready and the transform animation can be performed and then the element can be rendered and the page updated in quickly.